Measuring Innovation Potential.

 The report is created using the results from 4 different types of survey.
 The first shows the overall Innovation capacity.
 Examples of the graphical output are shown below.

 Fig 1 – A successful low cost airline

 Fig 2 – A major international airline

 The two plots above compare two airlines and give clues as to the major differences between them.
 Each plot represents a target, the closer to the centre they are, the more ‘ideal’ the innovation climate.

 The Creativity and Knowledge climates are analysed in detail and the trends shown using more traditional graphs.
 Finally, the advice, trust and communications networks can be analysed in the context of the current state of the organisation and any changes that are currently being made.

 How are the surveys carried out?

 Depending on the number of staff involved, the time investment required from each person can be as little as 15 minutes or less.
-The surveys can be completed using pen and paper, a Microsoft Word template, individual interviews or group workshops.
+The surveys can be completed using pen and paper, a Microsoft Word template, individual interviews, group workshops or survey tool.
 The method used depends entirely on your need or circumstances.
 I can advise you of the best method for your organisation.

 Are you curious to find out more about how to make your business future ready, make your different ‘different’ and do this without spending too much money?
 If so then let’s talk.